MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/manipulate-models.md

 ### Lift your model up or down

-To lift your model in a vertical direction up or down, use two fingers placed side-by-side on the screen and slowly drag the model in the direction you want.
+To lift your model in a vertical direction up or down, use two fingers placed side by side on the screen and slowly drag the model in the direction you want.

 > [!TIP]
-> - If you want to place your model onto a new surface (i.e. one higher or lower than the original surface you scanned), you must go back to the **Products** page and reload the model to place it on a new surface.
+> - If you want to place your model onto a new surface (that is, one higher or lower than the original surface you scanned), you must go back to the **Products** page and reload the model to place it on a new surface.
 Lifting the model after it is placed will often not re-scan the new surface successfully.
 > - Just as with moving your model, it is possible to lift or lower the model so far away that it suddenly appears tiny and difficult to manipulate.
 Simply use two fingers to drag the model back up or down until it appears to be back where you originally placed it.

 > [!div class=mx-imgBorder]